StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/search-for-alerts/find-an-alert.md

 # Find an Alert

-This topic provides step-by-step instructions for using various methods to search for an [alert](../about-alerts.md) in TheHive.
+Search for [alerts](../about-alerts.md) in TheHive using different methods depending on your needs—from quick searches to advanced filtering.

 If you’re unsure which method to use, refer to the [Overview of Search Methods for Alerts](overview-search-methods-alert.md) topic.